Cactoidal/Time-Crystal/godot/README.md

 The new sequence is complete.
 I can now spend some time thinking about these new problems: the strategic contribution of the random hand, the new game UI, and the economics of the game.

+## Day 20

+### Emanations of a Time Crystal

+I believe it's time to break out the ERC721 standard.

+Addressing the above problems, I can shape the reward scheme by first defining how players are meant to access the game.
+The Time Crystal NFT would be available at launch, and players could expend LINK to buy however many they want.

+Once the final mint day has passed, no more Crystals can be produced.
+New players would have to get them from the secondary market.

+The Time Crystal must be staked to join matches.
+The Crystal's metadata contains all of the characteristics affecting a player's potential loadout: the types of CRYSTALs and CONSTRUCTs they can play as, which abilities are in their "deck", and any "etchings" they have earned.

+Instead of requesting a "hand" from the oracle, instead the player will be receiving an "entity", in the form of the hash containing the randomized abilities.
+These are meant to represent the unique character of the "entity" temporarily inhabiting the Crystal, and the player must do their best to win using the abilities they are given.

+Once the game ends, the hash is erased, and the entity goes back to the immaterial stream of data from which it appeared.
+The Time Crystal will gain XP and potentially be altered by the combat.
+The goal therefore is to level up your NFT and unlock new capabilities.

+"Etchings" would be 1-time use items (in the form of an oracle-supplied hash), which the player can use in battle by proving the content of the hash.

+In addition, it would be interesting if Time Crystals accrued "energy", and this "energy" was at stake whenever players go head to head.

+I could revive the "hacking" mechanic, and render each match as a best-of-series, with the winner of each game able to progress through a phantasmal door belonging to the other player, and decide some characteristic of the battlefield for the next game in the series.